stormpath/stormpath-framework-spec/registration.md

 be applied to the HTML input element as the `name` attribute.
 Each field definition must have the following properties:

+* `enabled` - Allows the other options to take effect, and saves data if applications to POST to this parameter.

-* `enabled` - Determines if this field should be shown in the registration form.
+* `visible` - Determines if this field should be shown in the registration form.
+If false, this field should not be present in the view model or HTML.

 * `label` - The value that is shown as a descriptive label for the field.